Frequently Asked Questions

 Curriculum cross-listing in Banner and CourseLeaf CIM provide a way for the same course content to be shared by multiple departments, and provides a degree of visibility (via subject code) in a student's transcript.

-Section-level cross-listing in Banner and CourseLeaf CLSS, in addition to the curriculum rules above, require using the same schedule type, instructional method, meeting pattern, building/room assignment and instructor(s) % of responsibility on each section.
+Section-level cross-listing in Banner and CourseLeaf CLSS, in addition to the curriculum cross-listing rules, require using the same schedule type, instructional method, meeting pattern, building/room assignment and instructor(s) % of responsibility on each section.

 • When cross-listing with a "special topics" course, the course number should be similar, and a subtitle is required.